Everything You Need To Know About VoIP Systems

 Who Is VoIP For?

-- Call Centers: Many VoIP systems come standard with features that lend themselves well to call center environments, such as call queuing, call monitoring, and interactive voice response (IVR) modules.
+- Call Centers: Many VoIP systems have basic call queuing, call monitoring, and interactive voice response (IVR) modules, which are capabilities that work well in call center settings.

 - Sales Teams: Many VoIP systems come with the ability to connect sales data with popular customer relationship management (CRM) platforms like FreshSales and PipeDrive.